CDCgov/phdi/containers/tefca-viewer/README.md

 Docker version 20.10.21, build baeda1f
 ```

-2. Download a copy of the Docker image from the PHDI repository by running `docker pull ghcr.io/cdcgov/phdi/ecr-viewer:latest`.
+2. Download a copy of the Docker image from the PHDI repository by running `docker pull ghcr.io/cdcgov/phdi/tefca-viewer:latest`.
-3. Run the service with `docker run -p 8080:8080 ecr-viewer:latest`.
+3. Run the service with `docker run -p 3000:3000 tefca-viewer:latest`.
+If you're on a windows machine, you may need to run `docker run -p 3000:3000 ghcr.io/cdcgov/phdi/tefca-viewer:latest` instead.

-Congratulations, the eCR Viewer app should now be running on `localhost:8080`!
+Congratulations, the TEFCA Viewer app should now be running on `localhost:3000/tefca-viewer`!

 #### Running from Node.js Source Code

-We recommend running the eCR Viewer app from a container, but if that is not feasible for a given use-case, it may also be run directly from Node using the steps below.
+We recommend running the TEFCA Viewer app from a container, but if that is not feasible for a given use-case, it may also be run directly from Node using the steps below.

 1. Ensure that both Git and Node 18.x or higher are installed.
 2. Clone the PHDI repository with `git clone https://github.com/CDCgov/phdi`.
-3. Navigate to `/phdi/containers/ecr-viewer/`.
+3. Navigate to `/phdi/containers/tefca-viewer/`.
-4. Install all of the Node dependencies for the eCR Viewer app with `npm install`.
+4. Install all of the Node dependencies for the TEFCA Viewer app with `npm install`.
-5. Run the eCR Viewer app on `localhost:3000` with `npm run dev`.
+5. Run the TEFCA Viewer app on `localhost:3000` with `npm run dev`.
+If you are on a Windows Machine, you may need to run `npm run dev-win` instead.

 ### Building the Docker Image

-To build the Docker image for the eCR Viewer app from source instead of downloading it from the PHDI repository follow these steps.
+To build the Docker image for the TEFCA Viewer app from source instead of downloading it from the PHDI repository follow these steps.

 1. Ensure that both [Git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) and [Docker](https://docs.docker.com/get-docker/) are installed.
 2. Clone the PHDI repository with `git clone https://github.com/CDCgov/phdi`.
-3. Navigate to `/phdi/containers/ecr-viewer/`.
+3. Navigate to `/phdi/containers/tefca-viewer/`.
-4. Run `docker build -t ecr-viewer .`.
+4. Run `docker build -t tefca-viewer .`.

-### Running via docker-compose
+### Running via docker-compose (WIP)

-The eCR Viewer requires a Postgres database with FHIR bundles to render properly.
-To make local development easier, a docker-compose file has been created that starts a Postgres database, seeds it with eCR FHIR data, and starts the Node service.
-This can be run with `docker compose up`.
+The TEFCA Viewer will eventually require other inputs from other DIBBs services.
+For now, this is a simplified docker compose file that starts the Node service.
+This can be run with `docker compose up --build`.
 See the [Docker Compose documentation](https://docs.docker.com/engine/reference/commandline/compose_up/) for additional information.

-### Updating Seed Data

-Occasionally, the FHIR Converter will be updated requiring new seed data to be regenerated.
-This can be done by running `npm run convert-seed-data`.
-To reload the local DB with the new data you will need to delete the `ecr-viewer-seed-db` image by running `docker image rm ecr-viewer-seed-db ` and deleting the volume for the DB.

-### Potential Issues

-If you have problems connecting your database run this command to see what other postgres databases are running
-`sudo lsof -i :5432`

-then kill it
-`kill {pid}`

 ### Developer Documentation

 Can be found in [api-documentation.md](api-documentation.md).